hervelao/my-data-science-tool-belt/README.md

 # my-data-science-tool-belt
-**NOTICE:** This repository is aimed to help students better understand Data Science.
+**NOTICE:** This repository may help students better navigate in the Machine Learning seas!.
 Don't hesitate to contribute to the repo ;)

 ## Summary